Parental Leave Policy

 4. Subject to the University’s agreement, a combination of lesser periods of leave, not to exceed the overall period of 22 weeks, may be taken.
 Leave, by agreement with the relevant Head of Department/Manager/Supervisor, may be broken up over a period of time, into individual days or weeks.

-5. In the case where the employee is not meeting the criterion of one (1) year's continuous service, and where the child is approaching the age threshold, the employee will be entitled to one (1) week's leave for each month of continuous employment completed with the employer.
+5. In the case where the employee has more than 3 months service but less than one (1) year's continuous service, and where the child is approaching the age threshold, the employee will be entitled to one (1) week's leave for each month of continuous employment completed with the employer

 10. University College Cork will suspend a period of probation, training or apprenticeship while an employee is on parental leave.